The df

 df -h /var/log

-Displays disk usage for the filesystem containing /var/log.
+Displays disk usage for the filesystem containing /var/log

 Key Notes:

-• Human-Readable Format: Always use -h for easier interpretation.
+- Human-Readable Format: Always use

-• Remote Filesystems: Ensure remote mounts (e.g., NFS) are accessible for accurate results.
+to monitor inode usage, especially for filesystems with many small files. - Remote Filesystems: Ensure remote mounts (e.g., NFS) are accessible for accurate results.